Home > Become a Notary > How to Become an Idaho Notary

 • Note a protest of a negotiable instrument

-What is the process to become an Idaho electronic notary public?
+What are the steps to become an electronic notary in Idaho?

-To become an electronic notary public in Idaho, you must:
+To become an electronic notary in Idaho, you must:

-2. File an “Addition of Electronic or Remote Online Notary” amendment to your account on sosbiz.idaho.gov, or file the paper form: Authorization for Electronic Notarization.
-(NOTE: Filing paper forms will incur a $20 manual processing fee).
+4. File an “Addition of Electronic or Remote Online Notary” amendment to your account on sosbiz.idaho.gov or complete an Authorization for Electronic/Remote Online Notarization form.

-Upon approval, the secretary of state will issue an authorization certificate specifying the technology you selected to perform in-person electronic notarizations.
+Upon approval, the secretary of state will issue an authorization certificate.

 1. Hold an Idaho notary public commission.

-2. Obtain communication technology software, an electronic notary stamp, and an electronic signature.
+2. Obtain communication technology to perform remote online notarizations, an electronic notary stamp, and an electronic signature.

 How do I update my address on my Idaho notary commission?

-If your residence changes during your term of office, you must submit to the Idaho Secretary of State:
+If your physical residence address or mailing address changes during your term of office, you must notify the Idaho Secretary of State within thirty days of the change.

 How do I change my name on my notary commission in Idaho?